 - Remove the AC Power: You can remove the AC power by unplugging the low-voltage transformer usually plugged into the wall and close to the main control unit.

-- Open the Metal Box: Proceed to open the enclosure using a designated key.
+- Open the Metal Box: Proceed to open the enclosure using a key.
 If yours is an all-in-one unit, be sure to separate the front face from its base.
-A screwdriver will help get them released.
+A flat head screwdriver will help get them released.

 - Disconnect the Battery: The last step is to locate and disconnect the battery.
 The standard security systems have a unit resembling brick resting at the base of the enclosure.
 And if it’s an all-in-one panel, unplug the battery from where it connects to the main circuit board.

-Some people install a security system only to fail to have it monitored.
-This means that whenever the alarm goes off, there’ll be zero or no quick response.
+Some people install a security system without having it monitored.
+This means that whenever the alarm goes off, there may be a slow response, or even no response at all.

 Invest In a Monitored Security System and Keep Your Home and Family Protected

-Established in 1992, Protect America takes pride in being the 14th largest national residential home security company in the US.
+If you’re interested in a DIY system, consider Protect America.
+Established in 1992, Protect America takes pride in being one of the most reliable home security companies in the country.
+Protect America offers all of the devices you’ll need to secure your home from entry sensors to flood sensors.
+With and excellent reputation for customer service and super fast monitoring response times, you can trust Protect America to protect you.
 Our commitment to protecting families and homes with our monitored home security systems is unparalleled.
 We’re a direct-consumer company, ship the equipment and guide you through DIY installation via the phone.
 Get a free quote from Protect America.